The prevailing travel wisdom about Italy has always been to avoid going to the country in August.

 Visiting Italy in August is better than not visiting Italy at all.

 But you are going to need things to make your August jaunt to Italy a successful one.
-Here are a few that I suggest.
+Here are a few suggestions.

 Church Appropriate Clothing